Whuzzup-design/LC-Survey-Image/introduction.md

-We will add more humanized features in the furture, if you have any suggest or question please leave your message in issues, it's really helpful to us, Thank you.(Issues link:[Issues link](https://github.com/Whuzzup-design/LC-Survey/issues/new))
+We will add more humanized features in the furture, if you have any suggest or question please leave your message in issues, it's really helpful to us, Thank you.(Issues link:[Issues link](https://github.com/Whuzzup-design/LC-Survey/issues/new)、Source link:[Source link](https://web.liferay.com/zh/marketplace/-/mp/application/172659120))